minitest/minitest/README.txt

     end

     describe "when asked about cheeseburgers" do
-      it "should respond positively" do
+      it "must respond positively" do
         @meme.i_can_has_cheezburger?.must_equal "OHAI!"
       end
     end